labitat/labitat-bylaws/code-of-conduct.md

 The decision is made by the board and can be tried at the annual general meeting.

+Cases of physical or sexual assault, or stalking, will be subject to a minimum penalty of 3 months time-out and pending expulsion.
+The board will consider each situation and at its discretion may defer expulsion on a probationary basis for a 6 month period to follow the time-out.

 If you are being harassed or witness a breach of this code of conduct, do not hesitate to write an email to conduct@labitat.dk.